mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-2.markdown

     id12[class ω1]-->id31[α0];
     id12[class ω1]-->id32[α1];
     id21[action α0] --> id41[cost c_00 = -40.0];
-    id22[action α1] --> id42[cost c_10 = 50.0];
+    id22[action α1] --> id42[cost c_10 = Cfa = 50.0];
-    id31[action α0] --> id43[cost c_01 = 157.0];
+    id31[action α0] --> id43[cost c_01 = Cmiss = 157.0];
     id32[action α1] --> id44[cost c_11 = 50.0];
 </div>

-Note the negative cost of not testing the item when it's not faulty, which represents the profit of a sale.
+Note the negative cost of not testing the item when it's not faulty, which corresponds to a net profit.
 In the original blog article, the author maximises utility, while we minimise the expected risk, but the two approaches are equivalent (as long as we use signs consistently).

 We can use the simplified cost structure implemented in `AppParameters` by identifying the extra terms and offsetting them.
-This is actually a useful exercise to realise that the Bayes decision threshold $-\theta$ is determined by the ratio between
+This is actually a useful exercise to realise that the Bayes decision threshold $-\theta$ is only determined by the ratio between
 $$
 p(\omega_0)*u
 $$